What Your (Step)Kids Want You To Know, But Won’t Tell You.

 A lot of that tension exists because of the gap between intention and perception.
-See, we judge ourselves based on our intention (what we meant).
-We judge others based on their behavior (what they do).
-Problem!
+We judge ourselves based on our intention, what we meant.
+We judge others based on their behavior, what they do.
+What a misunderstanding in the making!
 Only WE know what we mean.
 Others know only how our actions make them feel.

-In the interest of helping you extend grace to your step-kids and hear their intention, the Stepmom Sanity team has compiled a short list of what your step-kids want you to know but probably won’t tell you.
+In the interest of releasing some that tension, helping you extend grace to your step-kids, and hear the intention behind the, sometimes clumsy, attempts at making life in-step work, I’ve compiled a short list of what your step-kids want you to know but probably won’t tell you.

 Now, my sister, let me preempt your angst.
 Don’t take any negative item listed below as a personal affront.
-The less than desirable feelings are more about your position than you.
+The less than desirable feelings your stepchild may harbor are more about your position than you.
 Especially when the family is just beginning its in-step journey.
-Some are just the result of personality conflicts and growing pains.
-So relax.
-We’re providing insight to help you win the long game.
+Some are merely the result of naturally occurring personality conflicts and growing pains.
+Relax.
+I’m here to help you win the long game.

 Disclaimer: The list below is neither exhaustive nor is it specific.
 These are but a few commonly held feelings expressed generally by some stepchildren.
 Understanding these may not speak to your specific need right now but it could speak to a future need or help you help a stepmom sister.